Vignesh296169/nextJsNotes/README.md

   - Web Development: In the context of URLs, as mentioned before, a slug is a part of a web address that identifies a specific page in a readable way.
   - App folder -> Items folder ->[slug] folder ->page.js==Localhost:3000/Items/id
   - Use Params props in function and get the string query
+  - item folder->[...slug] floder=> multi dynamic routes you will get ({params})=>params.slug  []
+* Route Handler
+  - route.js file holding the api related stuff
+  - new Response() this will return the value , you can see the api request on network tap
+  - if you want return the array json Response.json() remove the new key word
+  - (thunder client) is library for vs code. set up the post man locally